Letter from Sous-Lieutenant Danjou. Journal de Toulouse, 6

 two British divisions.

-It has often spoken of that the Prince Menschikoff would rater blow upSevastopol and sink the
+that the Prince Menschikoff would rater blow upSevastopol and sink the

 fleet rather than let them fall to hisenemies.
 The reports of spies confirm these fears.
 It is claimed that at a summons by our commander in chief, before opening fire against the city, he invited the governor of Sevastopol to surrendor.
 Instead the governor replied that he would reduce Sevastopol in ashes, if he could not stand againstthe attack of the allied armies.